Python3pkg/Nappy/wiki/Numerous-class.md

     print("The most popular metric is {}".format(populars[0]['label']))

-Returns a list of the `count` most-popular metrics, sorted by numer of subscribers.
+Returns a list of the `count` most-popular metrics, sorted by number of subscribers.
 This is not an iterator; it returns the full list.
 There is an undocumented server-imposed limit on `count`; at the time of this writing the server will not return more than 20 metrics via the API.

 ### ping()
 Example usage: